August Celestial Calendar by Dave Mitsky

 The gibbous phase of Mars was first observed by Francesco Fontana on August 24, 1638.
 Abraham Ihle discovered the globular cluster M22 on August 26, 1665.
 Nicolas Sarabat discovered Comet C/1729 P1 (Sarabat) on August 1, 1729.
 Caroline Herschel discovered Comet C/1786 P1 (Herschel) on August 1, 1786.
 The Saturnian satellite Enceladus was discovered by William Herschel on August 28, 1789.
 Dominique Dumouchel was the first person to observe the return of Comet 1P/Halley on August 5, 1835.
 John Russell Hind discovered asteroid 7 Iris on August 13, 1847.
 Asaph Hall discovered Deimos on August 11, 1877 and Phobos on August 17, 1877.
 The first extragalactic supernova, S Andromedae, was discovered by Ernst Hartwig on August 20, 1885.
 David Jewitt and Jane Luu discovered the trans-Neptunian object (15760) 1992 QB1 on August 30, 1992.
 The Jovian satellite 2002 Laomedeia was discovered by Matthew Holman on August 13th, 2002.

-The peak of the Perseid meteor shower takes place on the night of August 12th/August 13th and is severely compromised by moonlight from a 95%-illuminated waxing gibbous Moon.
-Perhaps a dozen Perseids an hour may be visible during the peak.
-Comet 109P/Swift-Tuttle is the source of Perseid meteors.
-The shower’s radiant is just to the southeast of the Double Cluster (NGC 869 and NGC 884).
-For more on this year’s Perseids, see page 50 of the August 2019 issue of Sky & Telescope or click on https://earthsky.org/astronomy-essentia ... eor-shower
+The peak of the Perseid meteor shower takes place on the night of August 11th/August 12th and is compromised by moonlight from an almost Last Quarter Moon.
+The periodic comet 109P/Swift-Tuttle is the source of Perseid meteors.
+The shower’s radiant lies just to the southeast of the Double Cluster (NGC 869 and NGC 884).
+For more on this year’s Perseids, see page 50 of the August 2020 issue of Sky & Telescope or click on https://earthsky.org/astronomy-essentia ... eor-shower and https://earthsky.org/?p=165416

 Information on passes of the ISS, the USAF’s X-37B, the HST, and other satellites can be found at http://www.heavens-above.com/

-Jupiter sets around midnight local daylight-saving time by the end of the month.
-It decreases in brightness from magnitude -2.4 to magnitude -2.2 and diminishes in angular diameter from 42.7 to 39.1 arc seconds during August.
-Jupiter reaches its second stationary point on August 11th.
-At mid-month, the gas giant is situated approximately seven degrees from Antares.
-The waxing gibbous Moon passes two degrees south of Jupiter on August 9th.
-Jupiter passes very close to the tenth-magnitude globular cluster NGC 6235 from August 25th through August 27th.
-The four Galilean satellites are positioned in order of increasing distance from the planet on August 20th.
-Callisto, the outermost of the Galilean satellites, is located south of the planet on the night of August 16th/17th.
-Information on Great Red Spot transit times and Galilean satellite events is available on pages 50 and 51 of the August 2019 issue of Sky & Telescope and online at http://www.skyandtelescope.com/observin ... ing-tools/ and https://www.projectpluto.com/jevent.htm
+Jupiter decreases slightly in brightness from magnitude -2.7 to magnitude -2.6 and diminishes in apparent size from 47.2 to 44.4 arc seconds during August.
+Jupiter remains approximately eight degrees west of Saturn this month.
+The distance slowly increases as both gas giants retrograde.
+The Moon passes two degrees to the south of Jupiter on August 1st/August 2nd and again on August 28th/August 29th.
+Double Galilean satellite shadow transits occur on August 14th and August 22nd.
+Information on Great Red Spot transit times and Galilean satellite events is available on pages 50 and 51 of the August 2020 issue of Sky & Telescope and online at http://www.skyandtelescope.com/observin ... ing-tools/ and https://www.projectpluto.com/jevent.htm

-The dwarf planet Pluto is occulted by a waxing gibbous Moon from some parts of the world on August 12th.
-On August 18th, Pluto passes 12 arc minutes north of the ninth-magnitude star HD 183431.
-On August 13th, Pluto can be found two arc minutes north of a tenth-magnitude field star.
-Finder charts can be found at http://www.bluewaterastronomy.info/reso ... to2019.jpg and on page 48 and 49 of the July 2019 issue of Sky & Telescope and on page 243 of the RASC Observer’s Handbook 2019.
+The dwarf planet Pluto is occulted by the Moon from some parts of the world on August 2nd and August 29th.
+Finder charts can be found at pages 48 and 49 of the July 2020 issue of Sky & Telescope and on page 243 of the RASC Observer’s Handbook 2020.

 For more on the planets and how to locate them, see http://www.nakedeyeplanets.com/